 Looking for a remote camping holiday, a chill beach break, or a romantic spot for your plus-one?
 We share 12 of our fave South Island campgrounds.

 In the mood for a vacay but overwhelmed with where to camp?
 We’ve been in the campervan biz long enough to know that there is not one cookie-cutter style of camping holiday.
 So, when you asked for a blog about the best South Island campgrounds, so you could explore your backyard, we had to deliver.
-Read on for our 12 absolute fave South Island campgrounds for any kind of Kiwi campervan holiday.
+Read on for our 12 absolute fave South Island campgrounds for any kind of New Zealand campervan holiday.

 What is a Kiwi road trip without some beach time?
 With the South Island hogging more of the country’s 15,000 kilometres of coastline, there is a chunk of wild, remote, and awe-inspiring beaches to explore.